Chinese laud Pak support during fight against coronavirus

 In terms of the coronavirus, China can share its experience and lessons with Pakistan, exchange information with the country in a timely manner and provide testing kits.
 The Global Times has said that “as for the Pakistanis still in China, we have the obligation to pay close attention to their physical condition and be ready to help them.
 We should also share our experience in controlling locust plagues with Pakistan.
 According to reports, China has already sent a specialised team to help.”

-China-Pakistan relations are of great significance and are reciprocal.
-The China-proposed Belt and Road Initiative (BRI) has developed rapidly, and the China-Pakistan Economic Corridor (CPAC), a flagship project of BRI, is essential to Pakistan.
-The BRI has brought positive changes to the Pakistani people’s livelihood and has improved the country’s connectivity, deepening Pakistan’s ties with Southeast Asian and Central Asian countries.
+The BRI has brought positive changes to the Pakistani people’s livelihood and has improved the country’s connectivity, deepening Pakistan’sties with Southeast Asian and Central Asian countries.

 ISLAMABAD: The official Chinese media has conceded that Pakistan has helped a lot during China’s recent fight against the coronavirus.
 It overcame difficulties and donated hundreds of thousands of face masks and other protective supplies to China.